Core Architecture

 }

-// We track all active generators in a map
+// Track all active generators in a map

 const generatorStates = new Map<number, GeneratorState<T>>()